alonzi/2017-doathon/README.md

 # How to prepare

 * Let us know you're coming (we'll post instructions soon).
 * Think about what you can contribute to or what you would like to learn at the event.
+For instance,
+  - if you are providers of open data, let us know about what people are doing with the data or what ideas you have on what could be done with the data
+  - if you have data but it's not open yet, consider making (some of) it open
+  - if you are looking for open data on a specific matter, let us know, and we can explore together where such data might be available and whether and how it could be made open in a way that suits your use case

 # Image credits